raphael-attie/punchbowl/README.md

 `punchbowl` is the science calibration code for [the PUNCH mission](https://punch.space.swri.edu/).

+> [!CAUTION]
+> This package is still being developed.
+There will be breaking code changes until v1.
+> We advise you to wait until then to use it.

 ## Accessing the data

-To come.
+Coming soon.

 ## Installing `punchbowl`

-1. Clone repo
-2. Change to cloned repo
-3. `pip install .`

-It's recommended to work in a clean virtual environment.
+Coming soon.

 ## Running `punchbowl`

-To come.
+Coming soon.

 ## Getting help

 Please open an issue or discussion on this repo.

 ## Contributing

 We encourage all contributions.
 If you have a problem with the code or would like to see a new feature, please open an issue.
 Or you can submit a pull request.